danialbagheri/Invoice-Dashboard/README.md

-### Linco Care Marketing Department Web Application
+### Linco Care dashboard

-## TODO list
+> This app is under development.

-- [x] Price form doesn't accept float number
+Current modules in the app:

-- [x] Show £ in the form
+* Payment receipts and invoice
-- [x] calendar form doesn't automatically show today's date
+* Wiki for staff informaiton and handbook